slackapi/node-slack-sdk/packages/events-api/README.md

 ---

+## Examples

+*  [Greet And React](../../examples/greet-and-react) - A ready to run sample app that listens for messages and emoji reactions, and responds to them.
+It is built on top of the [Express](https://expressjs.com) web framework.
+It also implements [OAuth](https://api.slack.com/docs/oauth) to demonstrate how an app can handle installation to additional workspaces and be structured to handle events from multiple workspaces.

+---

 ## Requirements

 This package supports Node v8 LTS and higher.
 It's highly recommended to use [the latest LTS version of